SEND Policy

 5. Demonstrate personal development and growth

-• All children to be given the opportunity to make their own choices
+- All children are given the opportunity to make their own choices

 7. Be well equipped to identify and meet needs

-• Staff have access to training/advice to aid with identification of particular difficulties
+- Staff have access to guidance files containing information/advice to aid with identification of particular difficulties

 8. Identify children's needs early

-• Nursery staff to gain early information from parents on home visits wherever possible
+- Nursery staff to gain early information from parents on home visits

-• Interventions reviewed on at least a termly basis.
-Future planning to be based on this information
+- Interventions reviewed on at least a termly basis and future planning to be based on this information

 When a child is identified as having SEND the class teacher and SENDco will:

-• Involve parents/carers in developing and implementing a joint learning approach at home and in school
+- Involve parents in developing and implementing a joint learning approach at home and in school

-• Has sensory or physical problems and continues to make little or no progress despite the provision of a differentiated curriculum
+- Has sensory or physical problems and continues to make little or no progress despite the provision of an adapted curriculum

-• Has communication and/or interaction difficulties and continues to make little or no progress despite the provision of a differentiated curriculum
+- Has communication and/or interaction difficulties and continues to make little or no progress despite the provision of an adapted curriculum

-• Where schools seek the help of external support services, those services will need to see the child's records in order to establish which strategies have already been employed and what progress if any has been made.
+Where schools seek the help of external support services, those services will need to see the child’s records in order to establish which strategies have already been employed and what progress if any has been made.
 They can then advise on new and appropriate strategies and interventions.
-There is now a Shawclough triage process for referrals that is being piloted for years 1 to 6, following INSET January 2022.

-• Some additional provision will be much more specific to the child's individual needs
+Interventions at SEND SUPPORT will be much more specific to the child’s individual needs.

-• All interventions/additional provision in place to meet the needs of the child will be recorded on a provision map.
-These interventions will be reviewed on a termly basis.
+All interventions in place to meet the needs of the child will be recorded on a provision map.
+These interventions will be reviewed on at least a termly basis.

-• All children will have access to outside agencies should they need them.
-Children do not always need to be on the SEND register to receive outside agency support.
+All children will have access to outside agencies should they need them.
+Children do not need to be on the SEND register to receive outside agency support.

 What is adequate progress for children with SEND?

-• Demonstrates an improvement in self-care, social or personal skills
+- Demonstrates an improvement in self-help, social or personal skills

 Rainbow Provision – manager Charlotte Keegan

-Shawclough Primary School is home to the ‘Rainbow’ Provision for children with Autism.
-Children who have a place here have been allocated that place by the Local Authority (LA) in accordance with a specific set of criteria.
-Children in our mainstream school do not have access to this provision.
+Shawclough Primary School is home to the Rainbow Provision for children with a diagnosis of Autism.
+Children who have a Rainbow Provision place have been allocated that place by the Local Authority in accordance with a specific set of criteria.

 *Parent’s guide to Special Educational Needs at Shawclough